bihor/fp_masterquiz/Documentation/User/Index.rst

 You can select in the plugin-configuration via FlexForms between this actions:

-- list: list of all quiz/poll/test of one folder with links to the single view
+- List of all quiz/poll/test of one folder with links to the single view

-- show: show a selected quiz/poll/test and use a pagebrowser
+- Show a selected quiz/poll/test and use a pagebrowser

-- showByTag: show a selected quiz/poll/test and order the questions by tag: on each page will be shown questions of one tag (Ajax-version is not working yet)
+- Show a selected quiz/poll/test and order the questions by tag: on each page will be shown questions of one tag (Ajax-version is not working yet).

-- intro: show an intro page and then a quiz
+- Show an intro page and then a quiz.

-- closure: show a closure page after finishing a quiz; this page is only shown when user.askForData=3

-- result: show a result of a quiz/poll/test
+- Show a result of a quiz/poll/test

-- highscore: show a highscore of a quiz
+- Show a highscore of a quiz

 Question modes